MelissaToure/CF_INSTACART/README.md

 +  Sales team request :

 > What are the busiest days of the week and hours of the day ?
+> Are there particular times of the day when people spend the most money ?

 > Objectif :  Schedule ads at times when there are fewer orders.

-> Are there particular times of the day when people spend the most money ?
-> Objectif : Inform the type of products they advertise at these times.
+Inform the type of products they advertise at these times.

 + Marketing and sales request :

 > Are there certain types of products that are more popular than others?
-> Objectif : Get to know which departments have the highest frequency of product orders.

 > What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)?
 > Are there differences in ordering habits based on a customer’s loyalty status?
 > Are there differences in ordering habits based on a customer’s region?